Overview

 In FACTORIE terminology, inference is a process that takes as input a

-list of variables and a Model
+list of variables and a Model and produces as output a Summary, which

-contains a collection of Marginals
+contains a collection of Marginals and which also has a

-marginalization constant, accessible as logZ
+marginalization constant, accessible as logZ.

 Marginals

-represents a joint distribution over a subset of the
+A Marginal represents a joint distribution over a subset of the

 variables.
-For example, a DiscreteMarginal2
+For example, a DiscreteMarginal2 specifies two

-which contains their marginal
+DiscreteVars, and a Proportions2 which contains their marginal

 distribution.
-A RealGaussianMarginal1
+A RealGaussianMarginal1 represents a univariate

 Gaussian distribution with a specified mean and variance.
 Naturally a